JarlPenguin/MineLauncherPortable/Other/Source/Readme.txt

 ==================

-Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to MinecraftLauncher2Portable.exe called MinecraftLauncher2Portable.ini.
+Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to PortableMineLauncher.exe called PortableMineLauncher.ini.
 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to MinecraftLauncher2Portable.ini next to MinecraftLauncher2Portable.exe.
+To use it, copy AppNamePortable.ini from this directory to PortableMineLauncher.ini next to PortableMineLauncher.exe.
 The options in the INI file are as follows:

    AdditionalParameters=
    DisableSplashScreen=false